Natural Resource Permitting Improvements

 - More about riparian areas in B.C.

-Streamlining Forest Act Permitting in Ministry of Transportation and Transit Right of Ways
+Streamlining Forest Act Permitting in Rights of Way

 The BC Energy Regulator (BCER) is responsible for permitting linear utility projects (such as pipelines and transmission lines) that cross both Crown land and provincial public highway lands which are owned by the BC Transportation Financing Authority (BCTFA).